- Min 3 hours per week for 6 months

 We are one of the busiest university teaching hospital trusts in North West England.
 We manage three hospitals based on two sites: the Royal Liverpool University Hospital, Liverpool University Dental Hospital and Broadgreen Hospital.
 Our hospitals have often been at the forefront of medical breakthroughs during our long history at the heart of the city.

-In under a year we will be opening a new state of the art hospital.
+We will soon be opening a new state of the art hospital.
 The new hospital will provide every patient with a single bedroom with en-suite facilities.
 We believe that modern healthcare is as much about privacy, comfort and dignity as it is about pioneering treatments and cutting-edge technology.
 Please look at our digital pack for videos and further information: Recruitment Info

 Ward Volunteer Job Advert